ashawkey/note/writings/examples.md

 * We briefly describe related work in <two> major lines of research: ...
 * We are motivated to extend this line of research to a ... setting.
 * This severely curtails their flexibility and limits their ... capabilities.
+* The most related line of research is ...
+* Before the age of deep learning, ...
+* ... have been shown to allow for ...
+* .... has gained popularity in ...
+To overcome ..., several works ...
+* Several works investigate how ...
+While many approaches use ..., we focus on ...
+*